tapasrastogi2411/The-Six-Degrees-of-Kevin-Bacon/README.md

 - Using enterprise design patterns, specifically dependency injection using Google Dagger2
 - Learning and applying CI/CD

+### Technologies and Applications needed for this project

+- You will need the following applications/technologies on your computer to run the project
+    - Latest Version of Java
+        - JDK - Version 16.0.1
+        - JRE - Version 16.0.1
+    - Maven Version 3.6.3
+    - Latest version of Neo4j Desktop

 ### Completed Features

 - Server is up and running